 In 1919 Levant Mine witnessed one of the worst mining disasters in Britain.
 The ‘man engine’ which transported miners up and down the shafts broke, leading to the deaths of 31 miners.

-What was once seen as a revolutionary way to bring workers to and from the mines was now the cause of a catastrophic event.
+A revolutionary way of transporting mine workers now caused a most catastrophic event.
 After the Levant Mine disaster, the mine never really recovered and was subsequently closed down in 1930 during the economic depression.

 While on tour, you see the ‘man engine’ entrance, which is a very moving experience to think that 31 men who entered the mine that fateful day in 1919 never returned.